Inside the Raslan Trial #18: The Czech and a Journalist: “the corpse’s head knocked against each step”

 Engels then showed a document from 2012 in which the Military Intelligence Branch in Ar-Raqqa advised on the search for a person, then requested the person is referred to Branch 251.
 Similarly, another document requested a referral to Branch 285 for the person to be interrogated.

 Kerber asked what the goal was for sending someone to Branches 251 or 285.
 Engels said that both Branches interrogated people who were perceived to be important.
 285 is a central Branch with continuing interrogations.
-251 is geographically close to Damascus, but also further from other Branches.
+251 is not only geographically allocated to Damascus, but also conducts further interrogations [of detainees transferred] from other Branches.
 Based on documentation from all over Syria, 251 searched for information and referred to other Branches.
 For example, if someone was searched for in Idlib, the information was shared by GID to all Branches.

 Kerber asked if there is a central organ and a regional one.
 Engels confirmed.
 It is important to see that actual decisions were made.
 In this report, you could see the words: “From the head of Branch 251 to the head of GID… We found no evidence and recommend release… We found evidence against others and transferred to Branch 285.”
 The document came from GID in late 2016, then went to CIJA in June 2017.